-Many areas within the Darwin Harbour region have cultural and spiritual significance.
+Many areas within the Port of Darwin region have cultural and spiritual significance.
 Of particular indigenous significance are the undisturbed mangrove forests and mudflats surrounding the harbour and Catalina Island and the associated sandbar.

-East Arm was used as a quarantine station and a WW II base in the 1940's.
+East Arm was previously used as a quarantine station and a World War II base in the 1940's.
 There are also a number of military aircraft and shipwrecks in Darwin Harbour that are of historical significance.
-Including Kelat shipwreck and a WWII Catalina flying boat which is located close to East Arm Wharf.
+Including the Kelat shipwreck and WWII Catalina flying boats which are located close to East Arm Wharf.
 A number of ship wrecks also resulted from Cyclone Tracy in 1974.
-Many of these wrecks are protected.
+Many of these wrecks receive heritage protection.
 Details of shipwrecks can be found on the Commonwealths Governments Australian National Shipwrecks Database.
 Other wrecks are listed on the Northern Territory Government websites.